jeffrummel/ps-2022/src/site/index.md

 ---
-layout: _layout.njk
+layout: _home.njk
-title: 11ty Starter
+title: Hello
-subHed: Starter Site for Eleventy Projects
+subHed: Welcome to the website of Jeff Rummel.
 ---

-## Welcome to Eleventy

-This is a boilerplate for kicking off a new [Eleventy](https://www.11ty.io/) Project.
-Read the [docs](https://www.11ty.io/docs/)
+Let's build something that elevates your mission and <br>loads quickly for all types of website users.